Fantom-foundation/Tosca/BUILD.md

 ```
 _ "github.com/ianlancetaylor/cgosymbolizer"
 ```
-This package makes C/C++ symbols accessible for the Go profiler.
+This package makes C/C++ symbols accessible to the Go profiler.
 On some systems, however, this may hide Go symbols so the import may have to be added/removed as needed.

 ### Diffing Benchmarks